vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **96.** Don’t be ignorant of the clan, its inner workings, and the historical roots of your province.
 Depending on the situation, however, excessive knowledge may prove to be a hindrance.
 Discretion is mandatory.
 Knowing too much about everyday goings on may also be a burden.
 Mention of the dispute between Ishii Shingozaemon and Yamamoto.[^272] \(Details conveyed verbally.\)

+[^272]: It is uncertain what dispute is being referred to here.
+Ishii Shingozaemon was an attendant to Nabeshima Tsunashige.

 ___________

 **97.** The monk Shungaku[^273] remarked: “It is written that ‘Forcefully bellow STOP, and the power of two men will emanate from within.’
 This is inspiring stuff.
 Something unable to be settled there and then will probably never be changed.
 When it is too demanding to straighten out matters with the power of one, it can be achieved by the strength of two.
 Nothing is reconciled through postponement.
 Another interesting tenet I read was, ‘Break through an iron wall with a roar and a step from the left foot.’[^274] Trample any problems underfoot from the first step from the left.
 Hideyoshi was the only man in the history of Japan with this kind of vitality and ability to seize the moment.”

+[^273]: See Book 1-49.

+[^274]: “Left foot” here implies “quick march.”
+Basically, the phrase means to seize the opportunity and act expediently.

 ___________